Taittinger and Indian cuisine – can it handle the spice?

 My regular readers know of my fondness for champagne, some might say obsession, but can I be blamed when champagne is such a versatile wine?
 Just when I think I have found the best food matches for champagne, along comes a new combination that makes me add another feather to champagne’s cap.

-I was invited to dinner at Moti Mahal to see what Taittinger could do when paired with Indian food as well as meet Clovis Taittinger, the next in line at Taittinger.
+I was invited to dinner at Moti Mahal to see what Taittinger could do when paired with Indian cuisine as well as meet Clovis Taittinger, the next in line at Taittinger.
 Clovis was in town last week to show off what his family champagne can do when paired with Indian cuisine.Clovis is known as a bit of a wild man and upon meeting him, I could see why – rushing down the stairs, slightly disheveled hair with impish smile and friendly air.
 He’s like a French, slimmer, darker version of our Mayor, Boris Johnson – and just as amusing.
 He had us all chuckling within 1 minute of opening his mouth, something about the Kama Sutra and champagne, I think.

 Anyway, Clovis went on to tell us a bit about what he thinks makes Taittinger special – the quality and consistency of their wines is their calling card.
 Their wines are made with a high percentage of chardonnay which they believe gives them the finesse, elegance and delicacy that one expects from Taittinger.
 When queried about the best years, he replied he doesn’t remember the years, just the moments.
 A good way out of giving a straight answer he later admitted!